6block/zkwork_aleo_gpu_worker/FAQ.md

 1. The right side of the [zk.work Aleo page](https://zk.work/aleo/) shows the profit per hashrate over the past 24 hours for the mining pool.
 2. The right side of the [aleo.info homepage](https://aleo.info/) shows the profit per hashrate for the entire network over the past 24 hours.
+3. The Mining Profit chat at [aleo.info charts page](https://aleo.info/charts) shows everyday profit per hashrate in history.
-3. The [Aleoscan calculator](https://aleoscan.io/calc) shows the current profit per hashrate.
+4. The [Aleoscan calculator](https://aleoscan.io/calc) shows the current profit per hashrate.

 The ratio calculated on the profit page, plus the pool fee, should be close to the values displayed on these three pages.
 Therefore, even with the same hashrate, daily profit fluctuates.